Saturday, January 7, 2017

 windows on the right side.
 PWM

 Seashore Trolley Museum's collection has many pieces of its extensive collection that also connect to TR in one way or another, directly or indirectly.
-TR's life timeline has a number of connections to the Museum's collection.
+TR's life timeline has several connections to the Museum's collection.

-This plaque is displayed at Seashore Trolley Museum.
+This plaque is displayed at the Seashore Trolley Museum.

 It is the original plaque that commemorates the opening of the